This article describes the Outbound NAT feature for the Datto Networking Appliance (DNA).

 The Outbound NAT feature allows an operator to configure firewall rules which route traffic through alternate source IP addresses in the private subnets.
 This feature requires more than one static IP and permits you to specify which external IP address to use for a given host (one IP) or subnet.

-Once on the Security page, click the Outbound NAT link.
-You will see the Web Filters management card shown in Figure 2.
+Once on the Firewall page, click the Outbound NAT link.
+You will see the Outbound NAT management card shown in Figure 2.

 Figure 2: Outbound NAT

 To create a new Outbound NAT rule, select the Egress IP address you want the rule to apply to.
 Click New Rule, and configure the following settings:

 - Enabled: Check the box if you want this rule to be enabled on save.
 Uncheck the box to create the rule, but not enable it.

 - Name: Specify the name of the rule.
 Use a name that will remind you what the rule does.

 - If the Type is Host, the source is a valid internal IP address

 - If the Type is Network, the source is a valid internal IP address and netmask in CIDR form (for example 192.168.1.1/24)

 - Source: Enter the source IP address that you want to route through the selected Egress IP.